 Spousal Support, commonly known as ‘alimony,’ involves one spouse paying money to their former spouse for a set period after a divorce.
 A Judge may order this support, or the parties may agree to a specific duration for the payments.

 To receive spousal support from a court, one must plead for it in their Petition or Answer.
-If there is a lack of significant property to divide between the parties, it increases the likelihood of a Judge awarding spousal support.
-The marriage’s duration also plays a crucial role, with a typical requirement of at least ten years of marriage before considering an award of spousal support.
+If there is a lack of significant property to divide between the parties, it increases the likelihood of a judge awarding spousal support.
+The duration of the marriage also plays a crucial role.
+Typically, at least ten years of marriage are required before considering an award of spousal support.

 Finally, a party that is requesting spousal support must show a court that they cannot earn a sufficient income to meet their minimal needs and that they are making a diligent effort to do so.